rohanmahy/mls-gce-diff/draft-mahy-mls-gce-diff.md

 A proposal which removes a GroupContext extension that is present in the `required_capabilities` list is invalid.
 Adding a required capability that is not supported by all group members is already forbidden by {{!RFC9420}}.

+**TODO**: Fix the below

+> There's nothing in MLS that says that there can only be one extension per ExtensionType in the GroupContext.
+If there were duplicates, this would be ambiguous.
+Could fix this with something dumb like (a) defining a noop OperationType and (b) saying that the n-th ExtensionDiff of a given type affects the n-th entry.
+That has the benefit of degrading to the normal thing in the sane case.

 # Diff Formats